 Those who are facing assault and battery charges need the help of an attorney as soon as possible.
 Conviction could lead to heavy fines and long sentences, and conviction of assault can make it more likely that you’ll be arrested in the future.
 People with assault and battery charges on their record may have trouble finding a place to live, obtaining work, and accomplishing other basic life tasks.

 The American legal system is harsh, especially for people who don’t have lawyers.
 Some reports indicate that those who represent themselves in court only win some types of cases 50 percent of the time, while those with legal representation have a 90 percent success rate.
 With nearly two decades of experience, I am ready to help you face serious charges of assault or battery.
 Every person deserves to have their rights protected, and I will explore every aspect of your case to construct an effective defense for your future.

-Call me, Daniel D. Hajji, Attorney at Law, now for a free and confidential consultation at (248) 599-0054.
+Call me, Daniel D. Hajji, Attorney at Law, now for a free and confidential consultation online or at (248) 599-0054.
 I offer payment plans and flat fees so all clients can afford to have the representation they need and deserve.